mnemnion/JLpeg.jl/Plans.md

 # Planning for jLPEG

    The intention here is to translate [LPEG](https://github.com/sqmedeiros/lpeglabel), specifically the lpeglabel fork, into idiomatic Julia, and expand it with the various bells and whistles which I've introduced, or plan to, into PEGs generally.

-## Primary Sources

-In addition to LPEG itself (linked above) we have:

-- [LPEG Paper](https://www.inf.puc-rio.br/~roberto/docs/peg.pdf) paper describing the implementation of LPEG.

-## Prior Art

-- [parsimonious.jl](https://github.com/gitfoxi/Parsimonious.jl): A port of a Python library of the same name.
-This takes strings and outputs ParseTrees, which will be of some use.
-No idea about the internals yet.

-- [PEG.jl](https://github.com/wdebeaum/PEG.jl): "Define a Parsing Expression Grammar via a macro and abuse of Julia syntax", a promising quote.
-Not how I'm intending to implement this but we'll see what happens.
-Also no idea about internals.

-- [PEGParser.jl](https://github.com/abeschneider/PEGParser.jl): uses Packrat, has a useful-looking `@grammar` macro.
-Other than "it's packrat", no idea how it works yet.

-## Tools

-- [Match.jl](https://juliaservices.github.io/Match.jl/stable/): a macro for match/case style statements, which is an approach to the VM proper.

 ## Implementation